openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 The two callbacks are set via a single internal function call `ossl_statem_set_mutator`.
-The mutator callback `mutate_handshake_cb` will be called after a handshake message has been constructed and is ready to send, but before it has been passed through the handshake hashing code.
+The mutator callback `mutate_handshake_cb` will be called after each handshake message has been constructed and is ready to send, but before it has been passed through the handshake hashing code.
 It will be passed a pointer to the constructed handshake message in `msgin` along with its associated length in `inlen`.
 The mutator will construct a replacement handshake